gitrust/timetracker/README.md

 # timetracker

-A time tracker for personal usage, written in python, command-line
+A time tracker for personal usage, written in python, for command-line usage

+# Prerequisites

+-  >= python 2.7

 # How to start